metio/terraform-provider-k8s/docs/data-sources/sonataflow_org_sonata_flow_v1alpha08_manifest.md

 - `se_linux_options` (Attributes) The SELinux context to be applied to the container.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
 Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--pod_template--containers--security_context--se_linux_options))
 - `seccomp_profile` (Attributes) The seccomp options to use by this container.
 If seccomp options are provided at both the pod & container level, the container options override the pod options.
 Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--pod_template--containers--security_context--seccomp_profile))
 - `windows_options` (Attributes) The Windows specific settings applied to all containers.
 If unspecified, the options from the PodSecurityContext will be used.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
 Note that this field cannot be set when spec.os.name is linux. (see [below for nested schema](#nestedatt--spec--pod_template--containers--security_context--windows_options))

+<a id="nestedatt--spec--pod_template--containers--security_context--app_armor_profile"></a>
+### Nested Schema for `spec.pod_template.containers.security_context.app_armor_profile`

+Required:

+- `type` (String) type indicates which kind of AppArmor profile will be applied.
+Valid options are: Localhost - a profile pre-loaded on the node.
+RuntimeDefault - the container runtime's default profile.
+Unconfined - no AppArmor enforcement.

+Optional:

+- `localhost_profile` (String) localhostProfile indicates a profile loaded on the node that should be used.
+The profile must be preconfigured on the node to work.
+Must match the loaded name of the profile.
+Must be set if and only if type is 'Localhost'.

 <a id="nestedatt--spec--pod_template--containers--security_context--capabilities"></a>
 ### Nested Schema for `spec.pod_template.containers.security_context.capabilities`